amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 * `"Observation Data`" [list] can accept multiple lists for named observations (OBSERVATION)

+  * `"Observation Output Filename`" [string] user-defined name for the file that the observations are written to.

   * OBSERVATION [list] user-defined label, can accept values for `"Variables`", `"Functional`", `"Region`" and `"Time Macro`"

     * `"Variables`" [Array string] a list of labels of variables defined above